fluent/diagtool/README.md

 2020-05-28 00:39:02 -0400: [Diagtool] [INFO] [Precheck]    td-agent log = td-agent.log
 2020-05-28 00:39:02 -0400: [Diagtool] [INFO] [Precheck] Precheck completed.
 You can run diagtool command without -c and -l options
 ```
-In some cases, users do not use td-agent as daemon but use own script to run td-agent with command line options.
+In some cases, users do not manage td-agent as daemon but use own script to run td-agent with command line options.
 In that cases, users need to speccify the path of td-agent configuration and log files with -c and -l options respectively.
 The following example shows the precheck results when the diagtool is not able to extract the path of td-agent configuration and log files.
 ```
 # diagtool --precheck